logichub/brande-help-center/section-3-creating-content/use-content-improver.md

 - Missing personal story or vulnerability
 - Overly formal when conversational fits better

-## Where Content Improver Appears
+## Where Content Improver Lives

-[NEEDS REVIEW: exact UI location - may be a sidebar button, toolbar icon, or menu option in the editor]

-The Content Improver is accessible from the project editor:
-- **Button/Icon location:** [NEEDS REVIEW]
-- **Keyboard shortcut:** [NEEDS REVIEW - may be none, or Ctrl+I]
-- **Menu path:** [NEEDS REVIEW - may be under Tools, or in toolbar]
+Content Improver is a project template, not a separate panel inside the editor.
+You reach it through the new-project flow:

+1. From the **Projects** page or dashboard, start a new project
+2. In the **Create a new project** dialog, search for or scroll to **Content Improver** (Copywriting category)
+3. Select it to open the template's variable dialog

 ## How to Use Content Improver

-### Step 1: Generate or Edit Your Content
+### Step 1: Have your draft ready

-Create content using any template.
-Let the AI generate, then make any direct edits or chat refinements you want.
+Copy the content you want to improve.
+It can be content Brande.ai generated earlier or content from outside the app.

-### Step 2: Access Content Improver
+### Step 2: Open the Content Improver template

-[NEEDS REVIEW: Click the Content Improver button/icon/menu option]
+From the Create a new project dialog, choose **Content Improver**.
+The variable dialog opens.

 ### Step 3: Review Improvement Suggestions